Practice Areas

 BANKRUPTCY DISCHARGE IN ALABAMA

-A discharge is a Court order that releases a debtor from all of his or her dischargeable debts.
+A discharge is a court order that releases a debtor from all of his or her dischargeable debts.
 When a debt is discharged, it is no longer enforceable against the debtor personally.

 Collection of Discharged Debts Prohibited

-However, a creditor may have the right to enforce a valid lien, such as a mortgage or security interest, against the debtor’s property after the bankruptcy, if that lien was not avoided or eliminated in the bankruptcy case.
+However, a creditor may have the right to enforce a valid lien, such as a mortgage or security interest, against the debtor’s property after the bankruptcy if that lien was not avoided or eliminated in the bankruptcy case.
 Also, a debtor may voluntarily pay any debt that has been discharged.

 Debts That are Discharged

 The chapter 7 discharge order eliminates a debtor’s legal obligation to pay a debt that is discharged.
-Most, but not all, types of debts are discharged in the debt existed on the date the bankruptcy case was filed.
-(If this case was begun under a different chapter of the Bankruptcy Code as converted to chapter 7, the discharge applies to debts owed when the bankruptcy case was converted.)
+Most, but not all, types of debts are discharged in the debt that existed on the date the bankruptcy case was filed.
+(If this case was begun under a different chapter of the Bankruptcy Code and converted to chapter 7, the discharge applies to debts owed when the bankruptcy case was converted.)

 Debts That are Not Discharged in Bankruptcy Cases